YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

   -p , --password       Password to compress database into encrypted archive format.

   ex : python protect.py -c yuvraj -p 1234

+  IMP : For this to work there should be 'userName' folder or 'userName.7z' file 'extracted' folder.
 ```

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)